Tamra Judge Breaks Down Over Husband Eddie’s Heath Crisis In ‘Real Housewives of Orange County’ Sneak Peek

 Tamra Judge’s husband will be seen enduring a scary health crisis during the upcoming 13th season of The Real Housewives of Orange County.

-In a sneak peek shared by People magazine on July 16, Tamra is seen speaking about her husband’s diagnosis of atrial fibrillation, which is an irregular heart beat, and the upcoming procedure that he was preparing for at the time.
+In a sneak peek shared by People magazine on July 16, Tamra is seen speaking about her husband’s diagnosis of atrial fibrillation, which is an irregular heartbeat, and the upcoming procedure that he was preparing for at the time.

 “He was freaked out for a minute and he was like, ‘I just keep thinking about the mortality rate,'” Tamra explains to her mother through tears.
 “And I’m like, ‘What?’
-And he’s like, ‘That’s not how I want to die.’ ”
+And he’s like, ‘That’s not how I want to die.'”

 “He’s not going to die,” her mom replies as she hugs the reality star.